SasukeFreestyle/XTLS-Iran-TLS/README.md

 server already running.
 HTTP challenge only (wildcards not supported).
 (standalone) <-----
 ```
-- Enter your e-mail and press enter
+- Then Enter your e-mail and press enter

 - Accept the Terms and Service by pressing Y and then enter